 When I’m accepted onto the waiting list, how long will it be before I work?

 This depends on several factors – how much work are current writers are taking, how much work we have to give out and the time of year all affect the waiting time.
 As of November 2010, the average wait is 4 to 5 months

 Although you can write from home at a time to suit you, you still need to treat this like a conventional job, as we need a minimum notice period of 30 days if you decide to leave.
 If you discover that you are unable to complete all of your articles in your first month, you should tell us straight away.

 We recommend to all of our writers that they get at least three days ahead of their schedule to make sure they’re covered should something untoward happen.
-In fact, it’s in our terms and conditions, as is the requirement to tell us straight away if you are unable to complete your brief.
+In fact, it’s in our terms and conditions, as is the requirement to tell us straight away if you are unable to complete your assignment.

-If you wish to stop writing, we will need time to find another writer to take on your brief.
+If you wish to stop writing, we will need time to find another writer to take on your assignment.
 As this takes time, we require a minimum of 30 days’ notice.
 When deciding to resign, it’s worth bearing in mind that we do not pay for an assignment that is only partly completed.

-The number of articles you will be briefed is usually between 10 and 80, and the topics will vary.
+The number of articles you will be assigned is usually between 10 and 80, and the topics will vary.
 Of course, your contract depends on the requirements of our clients.